Supporting information (1) a little theory . . . .

 My experiences would indicate that, after sufficient practice, it is possible to identify something that enters the Sensorium from outside of its boundary.
 I have defined that “something” as a Deeper feeling.
 Proof of this in the scientific sense is probably a long way away, when we can literally map and “read minds”.
 Till then, there is always the chance that this is not Deeper feelings crossing the Sensorium boundary but illness or malfunction.
 I do not experience this to be the case and my “findings” can be replicated by any who want to try.
 We are our own laboratories.

 Meaningful comparisons can be made with other disciplines and this would be a fruitful line of enquiry though limited by cross cultural and linguistic difficulties.
 My own readings of mystical states and altered states of consciousness in many western and eastern traditions, indicates that my experiences are far from unique.
-Proofs notwithstanding and giving me the benefit of the doubt for now, what does it mean that “something” – Deeper feelings – cross the Sensorium boundary?
+Proofs notwithstanding and giving me the benefit of the doubt for now, what does it mean that “some things” – Deeper feelings – cross the Sensorium boundary?

 Beyond the Sensorium : where is the “me” boundary ?